Insects: Why we can't live without them – DW – 07/29/2024

 Mosquitoes can be super annoying, right?

 Well, actually it is really the biting mosquitoes that get on our nerves.
-And that is just one type of them.
+And that is just one type.
 In Germany alone, there are a total of 28 different mosquito families.

 While they can transmit dangerous diseases, they are also an important source of food for other animals, such as birds and fish.
 So without mosquitoes, you might have to say goodbye to that delicious smoked trout.